 Download Melrose Home’s brochure here.

-To ensure that our residents benefit as much as they can during their stay in Melrose Home, art and play therapies have been made available to those residents with higher needs.
-Art therapy in both individual and group formats were offered to both children and youths, while play therapy was offered on an individual basis.
-The art and play therapies complemented the various social work interventions in meeting the needs of our residents holistically and were very well received by the residents.
+To ensure that our residents benefit as much as they can during their stay in Melrose Home, art therapy, play therapy and counselling have been made available to those residents with higher needs.
+These therapeutic interventions complemented the various social work interventions in meeting the needs of our residents holistically and are very well received by the residents.

 Family Work & Reintegration

 The aim is to guide and empower families to be more self-sufficient and improve their social circumstances, which would ultimately enable safe re-integration of our residents with their families where they belong, when their home circumstances have improved.